Picking line for surimi packaging

 The product to be packaged in cartons are fresh surimi sticks, which arrive randomly and at up to 500 pieces per minute.

-The challenge has been to develop an intelligent system using vision-guided robots to pick up the randomly arriving surimi sticks from the pasteurization and cooling unit, and place them correctly oriented on trays or in the flowpack machine.
+The challenge has been to develop an intelligent cartoningsystem using vision-guided robots . automaticcartoning system using vision-guided robots to pick up to pick up the surimi sticks arriving randomly from the randomly arriving from the pasteurizing and cooling unit, and place them correctly oriented on the trays or in the flowpack machine.

 The solution: A picking line with product recirculation and artificial vision

-We implemented a modular robot cell equipped with machine vision, ready to detect product arriving from the production line and pick it up to deposit it into the required container at high speed.
-By means of a
+We implemented a modular roboticcell equipped with artificial vision, ready to detect the product arriving from the production line and pick it up to deposit it in the required container at high speed.
+By means of a system of

-vibration feed, the products are separated and positioned to be recognizable by the robot’s vision system.
+vibrationfeeding, the products are separated and positioned so that they are recognizable by the robot ‘ s vision system.
 Additionally, if the robots do not pick a product, the product recirculation system, which consists of multiple conveyors, transfers those products back to the line infeed.
-For this application, a mixed 2D and 3D machine vision system was integrated.
-The 2D vision allows to detect both product and color, thanks to which it places the top layer always with the correct product color.
-The 3D vision, in addition to having the same features as the previous one, allows to pick up product assembled by recirculation;
+For this application , a mixed 2D and 3D machine vision system was integrated.
+The 2D vision detects both product and color, This means that it always places the top layer with the correct product color.
+The 3D vision, in addition to having the same features as the previous one, allows to collect product assembled by recirculation.

 What did we achieve?